dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/wasm.md

 > **Note:** If compiling in Go 1.21+, this is `GOOS=wasip1 GOARCH=wasm`.
 In TinyGo, Rust, and Zig, this is the target `wasm32-wasi`.

 You can also re-use an existing binary.
-For example, [Wasm Language Runtimes](https://github.com/vmware-labs/webassembly-language-runtimes) distributes interpreters including PHP, Python and Ruby, already compiled to WASI.
+For example, [Wasm Language Runtimes](https://github.com/vmware-labs/webassembly-language-runtimes) distributes interpreters (including PHP, Python, and Ruby) already compiled to WASI.

 Wasm binaries are loaded from a URL.
 For example, a URL "file://rewrite.wasm"